Article

 NPS/John Good

 The type of hantavirus present in the United States cannot be transmitted from person to person.
-The time from the initial exposure to the appearance of symptoms can be 1–8 weeks, with most cases developing symptoms within 3 weeks of exposure.
+The time from the initial exposure to the appearance of symptoms can be 1–8 weeks.
+If you have been exposed to rodent droppings, it is important to monitor your health for symptoms up to 8 weeks after the exposure.

-Early symptoms of HPS include fatigue, fever, and muscle aches, and may also include headaches, dizziness, chills, nausea, vomiting, and diarrhea.
-Four to 10 days after the initial phase, late symptoms of coughing and difficulty breathing appear.
+Early symptoms of HPS include: fatigue, fever, and muscle aches, and may also include headaches, dizziness, chills, nausea, vomiting, and diarrhea.
+Four (4) to 10 days after the initial phase, late symptoms of coughing and difficulty breathing appear.
 The mortality rate of HPS is 38%.
+If you experience these symptoms, please seek medical care.
+Tell your doctor you were exposed to rodents so they can take the proper steps.

 Diagnosing hantavirus can be initially difficult because symptoms can be similar to other illnesses.
 Diagnosis should be based on both clinical signs, diagnostics, and a history of potential rodent exposure.
 There is no specific treatment or vaccine for hantavirus, so prevention of exposure to the virus is key.